About

 kendraw@hawaii.edu

-For over a decade, she has worked on providing educational programs for diverse student populations.
-She is also pursuing her doctoral degree in educational psychology at the University of Hawaiʻi at Mānoa.
-For Project Hōkūlani, she brings her expertise in data analysis and culture-based methodologies.
+For over a decade, she has worked on providing educational programs for various student populations.
+For Project Hōkūlani, she brings her expertise in data analysis.
 Kendra’s research interests also include educational and neuropsychological assessment and educational program evaluation.

 Jerica Mānoa